Thursday, December 25, 2025

 Conclusion

 Memory safety is an issue but I believe more in safety profiles than changing the language.
+Even so I would go then for zero initialization instead of checks with hidden costs.
 Reflection is nice but what C++ lacks most is standard libraries; not major language changes.